printing Print

 (1) "Emergency judge" means the judge assigned to perform the duties of emergency judge specified by any local rule or procedure adopted by the Court,

-(2) "Emergency magistrate judge" means the magistrate judge assigned to perform the duties of emergency magistrate judge specified by any local rule or procedure adopted by the Court, and
+(2) "Duty magistrate judge" means the magistrate judge assigned to address emergency matters as specified by any local rule or procedure adopted by the Court, and

 (b) Duties of Emergency Judge.
 The emergency judge is responsible for hearing all emergency matters not previously assigned to a judge of this Court that arise outside of the regular business hours of the Court, except for discovery motions as set forth in subsection (c) below.

-During regular office hours other than in the summer session, the emergency judge will not hear emergency matters arising out of the cases assigned to the calendar of another judge where that judge is sitting, except on approval of the chief judge at the request of the judge to whom the case is assigned.
-The emergency judge will also hear the following matters or preside at the following ceremonies:
+During regular office hours, the emergency judge will not hear emergency matters arising out of the cases assigned to the calendar of another judge where that judge is sitting, except on approval of the chief judge at the request of the judge to whom the case is assigned.
+The emergency judge will also hear the following matters:

-(2) requests for review or de novo determinations of matters directly assigned to the duty magistrate brought pursuant to LCR 50.4
+(2) requests for review or de novo determinations of matters directly assigned to the duty magistrate judge brought pursuant to LCR 50.4.

-(c) Any emergency matter involving discovery or requests for protective orders that would otherwise be brought before the emergency judge are referred and shall be brought before the magistrate judge assigned to the case (or the emergency magistrate judge when the assigned magistrate judge is not sitting).
+(c) During business hours, any emergency matter involving discovery or requests for protective orders that would otherwise be brought before the emergency judge are referred and shall be brought before the magistrate judge assigned to the case (or the duty magistrate judge when the assigned magistrate judge is not sitting).
+After business hours, any emergency matter involving discovery or requests for protective orders are to be brought before the emergency district judge.

 Note: The court does not control nor can it guarantee the accuracy, relevance, timeliness, or completeness of this information.
 Neither is it intended to endorse any view expressed nor reflect its importance by inclusion in this site.